googleapis/java-asset/README.md

 You'll need to obtain the `google-cloud-asset` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-asset` as a dependency in your code.

-## About Cloud Asset
+## About Cloud Asset Inventory

-[Cloud Asset][product-docs] is Cloud Asset Inventory provides inventory services based on a time series database.
+[Cloud Asset Inventory][product-docs] provides inventory services based on a time series database.
 This database keeps a five week history of Google Cloud asset metadata.
 The Cloud Asset Inventory export service allows you to export all asset metadata at a certain timestamp or export event change history during a timeframe.

-See the [Cloud Asset client library docs][javadocs] to learn how to use this Cloud Asset Client Library.
+See the [Cloud Asset Inventory client library docs][javadocs] to learn how to use this Cloud Asset Inventory Client Library.